arangodb/python-arango/README.rst

 Contributing
 ============

-Please take a look at the following page_ before you submit a PR.
+Please have a look at this page_ before submitting a pull request.
 Thanks!

 .. _API documentation:
     http://python-driver-for-arangodb.readthedocs.io/en/master/index.html